Bulana/android-development/README.md

-This app has two buttons and text view for the counter.
+This app has two buttons and a text view.

+Two buttons, one for incrementing and the second for decrementing the number in text view.

-The main purpose of this activity to show understanding of android layouts and widgets.
+The main purpose of this app is to show understanding of how to use android layouts and widgets.

-I ended up using listeners for handling click events, which make more sense than using the xml.
+I ended up using listeners for handling click events, which makes more sense to me than using the xml onClick method.